wigasper/viral-mirna-database/exploratory_network_analysis.md

-Protein-Protein Interaction Network Community Detection
+EBV and KSHV Target Gene Network Analysis
 ================

 As part of a simple exploratory analysis for this project, I am interested in identifying communities of EBV and KSHV gene targets based on their interaction partners.
 I am hoping that the community characteristics will yield insights, particularly with the added context of Gene Ontology annotations.